jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 echo "************************************************"
 ```

 We need to save the file (w) and quit out of vi (q).
 You can move to __ex__ mode by hitting `ESC :wq` to save and quit.

+## Execute Shell Scripts

 Now let us run our shell script.
 Type `list-ip.sh` on the command line.
 What happens?
 Why?

 ![*Command not found*](images/Chapter-07/editors/bash/command-not-found.png "Command Not Found")